 Science allows pupils to understand the world around them.
 It excites pupils' curiosity about natural phenomena, links direct practical experiences with ideas and encourages pupils to be informed and responsible stewards of the ever-changing environments that they are growing up in.
 Science allows pupils to question and discuss issues that will affect their lives, wider society and future the future of humanity

 At Hurst Drive Primary School, science is taught weekly in both KS1 and KS2 using the Snap Science scheme.
-Pupils work in their classrooms and outdoors to study a range of biology, chemistry and physics units; the learn both the subject knowledge needed to understand these areas of science as well as the skills needed to conduct scientific enquiries.
-As every lesson centres on a question, pupils gain substantial experience in using high quality resources to solve problems and conduct a range of scientific enquires - including fair tests, observations, identification, classification and research.
+Pupils work in their classrooms and outdoors to study a range of biology, chemistry and physics units; they learn both the subject knowledge needed to understand these areas of science as well as the skills needed to conduct scientific inquiries.
+As every lesson focuses on a question, pupils gain substantial experience in using high-quality resources to solve problems and conduct a range of scientific inquiries - including fair tests, observations, identification, classification and research.

 Our staff and pupils have worked together to decide what makes ‘Good’ science at Hurst Drive.
 Please click here to read our ‘Principles of Science’.

 Please click here to read the whole-school curriculum map to find out which units your child will be studying in science this year.

 In September 2019, we were awarded the Primary Science Quality Mark for our high-quality science teaching, learning and assessment at Hurst Drive Primary School.